How to split PDFs using Python

 process_second_half()

 You created two functions: process_first_half and process_second_half.
-These functions basically do the same thing.
-First, you created a variable called instructions, which contains instructions for processing the PDF file, such as specifying the offset for your page-splitting operation.
-After that, you used the requests module to make the API call to our Split PDF API.
-The result was then saved to the processed_documents folder.
+These functions perform the same operation.
+First, you create a variable called instructions, which contains instructions for processing the PDF file, including the offset for your page-splitting operation.
+Then you use the requests module to make the API call to our split PDF API.
+The result is saved to the processed_documents folder.

 Output